The Art and Photography of Adam Santino

 I have said many times, if I absolutely had to, I could shoot a wedding with the m6 mk ii.
 Granted, it would not be my first choice, but I say that because it is an impressive little beast.

-We’re talking about an APS-C camera that has a max shutter speed of 1/16,000 of a second.
-My Sony a7iii tops out at 1/8000.
+We’re talking about a 32 megapixel APS-C camera that has a max shutter speed of 1/16,000 of a second.
+My Sony a7iii is 24 megapixels and tops out at 1/8000.
+I’m not saying the m6 is better than the a7iii, but those numbers are notable.

 Like many of the above cameras, it’s portability is outstanding.
 You can literally put it in your pocket.
 (I don’t.
 It’s not comfortable to walk that way, but hey… it fits.)